bottlepy/bottle/docs/tutorial.rst

 Auto Reloading
 --------------

-Tired of restarting the server every time you change youzr code?
+Tired of restarting the server every time you change your code?
 The auto reloader can do this for you.
 Every time you edit a module file, the reloader restarts the server process and loads the newest version of your code.